 O’Neill’s, The Printworks, 27 Withy Grove, Greater, Manchester, M4 2BS.

 One of Manchester’s most popular dedicated sports bars, BOX Bar is the perfect place to soak up the atmosphere during the Women’s World Cup final.

 Even if you’re not cheering on your team, you’re sure to enjoy their classic bar grub (crowd-pleasing with plenty of burgers and pizzas, of course), alongside cocktail steins, spacious bar area for both seating and standing, and plenty of big screens to watch the matches on.

 BOX Bar, 125 Deansgate, M3 2BY.

 A popular spot when the football’s on – particularly on Derby Days – the Tib Street Tavern can be found nestled down the Northern Quarter’s curious Tib Street, offering proper pub vibes with screens at every turn.
 The atmosphere is absolutely buzzing with football fans, with two floors for fans to spread out across and find a spot to watch the match – but be warned, this Sunday’s final is sure to be packed out.

 Tib Street Tavern, 74 Tib St, M4 1LG.

-Fans don’t have to travel far from the city centre to catch the action at the 2022 World Cup with The Director’s Box showing every game in the heart of the city, just off St Peter’s Square.
-On top of all the Three Lions thrills, this popular sports bar also offers up a wide range of craft beer, filling food and even a bottomless brunch option, so you can elevate your Women’s World Cup final experience.
+Fans don’t have to travel far from the city centre to catch the action at the Women’s World Cup final, with The Director’s Box showing every game in the heart of the city, just off St Peter’s Square.
+On top of all the Lioness thrills, this popular sports bar also offers up a wide range of craft beer, filling food and even a bottomless brunch option, so you can elevate your Women’s World Cup final experience.